|

 of the inner city, where their presence is visibly seen.

-Side, for example, houses most of the city's West Indian households.
+By 1981, Moss Side, for example, houses most of the city's West

-Longsight has the largest concentration of Asian families.
-Chinese
+Indian households.
+Longsight has the largest concentration of

-community centre, though the Chinese community's living pattern
+restaurants, banks and community centre, though the Chinese community's

-the century, Jewish refugees had arrived from eastern Europe,
+Earlier in the century, Jewish refugees had arrived from eastern

-fleeing numerous racial pogroms.
-They found a new home and work
+Europe, fleeing numerous racial pogroms.
+They found a new home

-in Manchester; two primary concentrations of Jewish people can
+and work in Manchester; two primary concentrations of Jewish people

-be found in the Whitefield-Prestwich area in the north, and in
+can be found in the Whitefield-Prestwich area in the north, and

 has created distinctive cultural base, and made Manchester a decidedly